NinVoido/spotify-vpn/doc/interactive-service-notes.rst

    WZERO          = %x0000

 ``workingdir``
-   Represents the folder openvpn.exe process should be started in.
+   Represents the folder spotify.exe process should be started in.

-``openvpnoptions``
+``spotifyoptions``
-   String contains ``--config`` and other OpenVPN command line options, without the ``argv[0]`` executable name ("openvpn" or "openvpn.exe").
+   String contains ``--config`` and other spotify command line options, without the ``argv[0]`` executable name ("spotify" or "spotify.exe").
 When there is only one option specified, the ``--config`` option is assumed and the option is the configuration filename.

-   Note that the interactive service validates the options.
-OpenVPN configuration file must reside in the configuration folder defined by ``config_dir`` registry value.
+   Note that the interactive service validates the options. spotify configuration file must reside in the configuration folder defined by ``config_dir`` registry value.
 The configuration file can also reside in any subfolder of the configuration folder.
-For all other folders the invoking user must be a member of local Administrators group, or a member of the group defined by ``ovpn_admin_group`` registry value ("OpenVPN Administrators" by default).
+For all other folders the invoking user must be a member of local Administrators group, or a member of the group defined by ``ovpn_admin_group`` registry value ("spotify Administrators" by default).

 ``stdin``
-   The content of the ``stdin`` string is sent to the openvpn.exe process to its stdin stream after it starts.
+   The content of the ``stdin`` string is sent to the spotify.exe process to its stdin stream after it starts.

-   When a ``--management ... stdin`` option is present, the openvpn.exe process will prompt for the management interface password on start.
+   When a ``--management ... stdin`` option is present, the spotify.exe process will prompt for the management interface password on start.
 In this case, the ``stdin`` must contain the password appended with an LF (U000A) to simulate the [Enter] key after the password is "typed" in.

-   The openvpn.exe's stdout is redirected to ``NUL``.
-Should the client require openvpn.exe's stdout, one should specify ``--log`` option.
+   The spotify.exe's stdout is redirected to ``NUL``.
+Should the client require spotify.exe's stdout, one should specify ``--log`` option.

 The message must be written in a single ``WriteFile()`` call.